zihegao/zihegao.github.io/_pages/join-us.md

 nav: true
 ---

-We are looking for motivated students who are interested in doing research on photonic devices and sensing/imaging systems.
+We're seeking passionate students eager to dive into the world of photonic devices and advanced sensing/imaging systems.
+If you're ready to work on cutting-edge projects, join us!
 At the moment, we are hiring at all levels (**undergraduate**, **master**, **PhD**, and **postdoc** positions, all fully funded).
 We also welcome summer interns.

-If you are interested in at least 2 out of the following 3 catagories of work, you might find our research a good fit for you.
+If at least two of the following areas resonate with your passion, our research might be the perfect fit for you:
-- Coding and prototyping (designing both hardware and software to build prototype sensing systems)
+**Coding and Prototyping**: Designing both hardware and software to craft innovative sensing systems.
-- Physics (optics, electromagnetics, quantum, etc.)
+**Physics**: Diving deep into optics, electromagnetics, quantum mechanics, and more.
-- Microfabrication (working in the cleanroom, fabricating semiconductor chips)
+**Microfabrication**: Immersing yourself in the cleanroom environment to fabricate semiconductor chips.

-If you are interested in joining the lab, please send me an <a href="mailto:{{ site.email | encode_email }}" title="email">email <i class="fas fa-envelope"></i></a> with your CV and a brief statement of interest.
+Keen on becoming a part of our vibrant lab?
+Drop me an <a href="mailto:{{ site.email | encode_email }}" title="email">email <i class="fas fa-envelope"></i></a> with your CV and a brief expression of your interest.

-For potential graduate students, Spring 2024 and Fall 2024 applications are welcome.
+To aspiring graduate students: We're eager to see your applications for Spring 2024 and Fall 2024.
-The Auburn ECE application information is at: <https://www.eng.auburn.edu/ece/academics/graduate/index.html>
+For application details, please refer to Auburn ECE's graduate admissions page: <https://www.eng.auburn.edu/ece/academics/graduate/index.html.>